 About Southbourne Surf Life Saving

-Our volunteers work closely with the RNLI beach Lifeguards and Coastguard providing support in the Southbourne area of Poole Bay.
 Our club hut can be found at the bottom of St Catherine’s path near “Bistro On The Beach”.
 From here we patrol by foot, Inshore Rescue Boat, rescue board, and surf skis.